 Then there were the other 2 — at separate times for separate issues.
 C was older with lots of experience, and B was recently out of grad school.
 Through their words, body language and office environment, I felt safely held.
 I knew that I’d be able to work on whatever I needed.

 - Check out a few therapists.

 - Call them.
-Go for an initial session.
+If the conversation feels right, go for an initial session.

 - Then check in with yourself.
+Trust your intuition.
 If it doesn’t feel right, don’t go back.